 VPS Hosting: The Sweet Spot for Growing Sites

-VPS hosting gives you dedicated resources without dedicated server costs.
-It's perfect for sites outgrowing shared hosting but not ready for dedicated servers.
+VPS hosting gives you dedicated resources without dedicated pricing.
+Ideal when you have outgrown shared hosting but do not need a full server.

 Consider VPS when: